Marlamin/noggit-red/README.md

 (more than a few hundred MB), you're probably downloading way too much.

 ### StormLib ###
+This step is only required if pulling the dependency from FetchContent is not available.
 Download StormLib from https://github.com/ladislav-zezula/StormLib (any recent version).